bagaag/meep-guide/README.md

 Once you're a member of a town, doing `/t spawn` in the correct Towny world will bring you to your town's spawn.

+You can leave a town by doing `/t leave`.
+Just BE WARNED that when you leave a town you lose your plot(s) and access to them.
+If you want to move towns, ask for a temporary Embassy plot.
+This lets you have a plot in another town without being a member.
+Once you've moved your stuff, you can leave the old town and join the new one.

 [Return to TOC](#toc)